 Despite the rain outside as I write this, it’s is the middle of summer so this month I’m showing you how to make a sweet ice cream garland.
-I already have a free printable version but this one can be personalised with your own colours and expressions.
+I already have a printable version but this one can be personalised with your own colours and expressions.
 There’s also a two scoop birthday card option at the end.

 What you’ll need: